 Here is a sampling of our current, past, and future projects:

 CURRENT: Project JUmpStart

-AidNow is so thankful to have worked with so many great people to make Jump Start 2019 on August 21 (load-in day) and 22 (day of the event).
-To sign-up to volunteer, click here.
+AidNow is so thankful to have worked with so many great people to make Jump Start 2019 a success.
 Partnering with the Virginia Beach City Public Schools' Social Work Services, we've helped over 3,000 homeless students K-12 in Virginia Beach.
-Last year's event provided free clothing (including socks and underwear), new shoes, snacks, books, medical screenings, hygiene products, food, haircuts, new backpacks and school supplies.
+This year's event provided free clothing (including socks and underwear), new shoes, snacks, books, medical screenings, hygiene products, food, haircuts, new backpacks and school supplies.